Renovation and nice tiles for your bathroom right now!

 Another example, this time an unauthorised renovation in the kitchen:

 You admire your new kitchen, until the next week when your downstairs neighbour comes to tell you that they have water leaking from under the living room ceiling, and your firstborn is coughing profusely every time he goes into his room, which is under your new kitchen… has some dust got into the ventilation system?
-You heard a banging last week?
-Then you can reconsider whether the renovation was cheap after all… (I wouldn’t recommend this situation to anyone, and you probably wouldn’t want to be there in front of your neighbour either!)
+You heard a banging noise last week?
+Then you might reconsider whether the renovation was cheap after all… (I wouldn’t recommend this situation to anyone, and you probably wouldn’t want to be there in front of your neighbour either!)

 Remember that as a new owner you are also liable for the actions of the previous owner – you can of course try to get compensation from the seller if you suffered financial losses, but this is often a long and complicated process.